florianbeisel/couchtube/README.md

 CouchTube loops through a channel's videos and only shows the section of the video marked by `sectionStart` and `sectionEnd`.
 The scheduler aims to distribute these videos throughout the day, so two different users should see the same video for a given channel.

+If `YOUTUBE_API_KEY` is not set, CouchTube will not call the YouTube API.
+In that case, ensure every video in your JSON includes explicit `sectionEnd` values (matching the behavior before the auto-fetch feature).

 ### Environment Variables

 You can configure CouchTube using environment variables.